mosparo/wordpress-plugin/README.md

 ## Description
 The WordPress plugin adds the required functionality to your WordPress website to use mosparo in your forms.
-This plugin is compatible with WordPress comments, Contact Form 7, Ninja Forms, and WPForms.
+This plugin is compatible with WordPress comments and user forms (login, lost password, registration), Contact Form 7, Everest Forms, Formidable, Gravity Forms, Ninja Forms, and WPForms.

 ## Requirements
 To use the plugin, you must meet the following requirements:
 - A mosparo project
 - A WordPress website
-- An User with the ability to install plugins
+- An user with the ability to install plugins
-- If you want to use it in your contact form, you have to use Contact Form 7, Ninja Forms or WPForms
+- If you want to use it in your contact form, you need a compatible contact form plugin

 ## Installation
 To use the plugin, please follow this installation instruction: